 Unless otherwise noted, the general order of priority for obtaining evidence is third-party documentation first, intake worker observations second, and certification by the person seeking assistance third.
 However, for homeless assistance projects that provide emergency assistance, such as emergency shelter and street outreach, a lack of third-party documentation must not prevent an individual or family from being immediately admitted.
-Emergency shelter and street outreach providers will clearly document homeless status through intake worker written observation in HMIS (under "Current Living Field") to include notes describing the observed condition(s) where the participant resides, program name, provider position and observation date.
-Where printed copies of participant eligibility are required, forms must be legibly completed, signed, and dated by all parties involved.
+Emergency shelter and street outreach providers will clearly document homeless status through intake worker written observation in HMIS (under "Current Living Field") to include notes describing the observed condition(s) where the participant resides, program name, provider position and observation date..
+Where printed copies of participant eligibility are required, forms must be legibly completed, signed and dated by all parties involved.

-Table 7.1 Ноте less Verification - Documentation Cat.
-Description Component Documentation 1 Literally Homeless Emergency Shelter Rapid Rehousing Transitional Housing Permanent Supportive Housing Street Outreach Legible, properly documented and signed written observation by outreach worker of the conditions where the individual or family is living; OR Written referral by another housing or service provider; OR Certification by the household seeking assistance/self-declaration.
+Table 7.1 Homeless Verification - Documentation Cat.
+Description Component Documentation 1 Literally Homeless Emergency Shelter Rapid Rehousing Transitional Housing Permanent Supportive Housing Street Outreach Legible, properly documented and signed written observation by outreach worker of the conditions where the individual or family is living; OR Written referral by another housing or service provider; OR Certification by the household seeking assistance/self- declaration.
 When needed, supplemental documentation clarifying or confirming eligibility may be added to the participant's file.
-Description of the series of t Emergency Shelter Prevention Transitional Housing 1.
-Court order resulting from an eviction action notifying the household they must leave; OR 2.
-For household leaving hotel/motel that they were paying for, evidence that they lack the financial resources to stay; OR 3.
-Documented and verified oral statement; AND a.
-Certification that no subsequent residence is identified; AND b.
-Self-declaration or other written documentation that the individual lacks the financial resources and support necessary to obtain permanent housing.
-Fleeing/Attempting to Flee Domestic Violence Emergency Shelter Prevention Transitional Housing For victim service providers: Self-declaration/oral statement by the household seeking assistance which states: they are fleeing, they have no subsequent residence, and they lack resources.
+2 Imminent Risk of Homelessness Emergency Shelter Prevention Transitional Housing Court order resulting from an eviction action notifying the household they must leave; OR For household leaving hotel/motel that they were paying for, evidence that they lack the financial resources to stay; OR Documented and verified oral statement; AND Certification that no subsequent residence is identified; AND Self-declaration or other written documentation that the individual lacks the financial resources and support necessary to obtain permanent housing.
+4 Fleeing/Attempting to Flee Domestic Violence Emergency Shelter Prevention Transitional Housing For victim service providers: Self-declaration/oral statement by the household seeking assistance which states: they are fleeing, they have no subsequent residence, and they lack resources.
 The statement must be certified by intake worker.
-For non-victim service providers: 1.
+For non-victim service providers: Self-declaration/oral statement by household seeking assistance which states: they are fleeing, they have no subsequent residence, and they lack resources.
 Self-declaration/oral statement by household seeking assistance which states: they are fleeing, they have no subsequent residence, and they lack resources.
-2. If the household is not jeopardized, the oral statement that the household is fleeing must be verified by intake worker or by written referral by an organization from which assistance was sought for domestic violence.
-Self-Declarations must third-party verification. generally be accompanie ed by intake worker documentation of due diligence to obtain
+If the household is not jeopardized, the oral statement that the household is fleeing must be verified by intake worker or by written referral by an organization from which assistance was sought for domestic violence.